 North Yorkshire Bat Group accepts that even though there may be no particular health risks associated with the presence of bats, many people may find the presence of bat droppings and urine throughout the building unacceptable and that measures need to be taken to minimize the problem.

-Last autumn, Natural England granted a licence to allow the gap over the church door that has traditionally been used as the main access point for bats to be blocked.
-This was on condition that monitoring took place then and this spring to ensure that doing so does not adversely affect the bats.
+In 2011 Natural England granted a licence to allow the gap over the church door that has traditionally been used as the main access point for bats to be blocked.
+This was on condition that monitoring took place to ensure that doing did not adversely affect the bats.
 Monitoring was completed in May 2012 and shows that bats continue to roost at the church in good numbers.
 They have found alternative ways in and out of the building and, not surprisingly continue to fly inside.
-North Yorkshire Bat Group did not object to the granting of a licence as it was not expected to impact on the bats, but we did not see how it would move the situation forward.
+North Yorkshire Bat Group did not object to the granting of a licence as it was not expected to impact on the bats.

 As part of their efforts to exclude the bats from the body of the church under licence, the church has carried out other mitigation measures.
-These include creating access points and installing heating in the roof of the lychgate and making alterations to a nearby barn in the hope of encouraging bats into these places.
-This mitigation has not been carried out in conjunction with the Bat Group and we consider both measures to be inappropriate given the ecological requirements of the species concerned.
+These include creating access points and installing heating in the roof of the lychgate and making alterations to a barn to the south in the hope of encouraging bats into these places.
+This mitigation was not suggested by the Bat Group and we consider both measures to be inappropriate given the ecological requirements of the species concerned.
 To date there is no evidence that bats are roosting in these areas.